ee-application-software/SEIS-2023-ee-application-tactics-rep-pkg/README.md

 # A Systematic Review of Energy Efficient Software Tactics
-This repository is a companion page for the following submission.
+This repository is a companion page for the following submission:

 Anonymous authors, blinded for review.
 2023.
-The Forgotten Research Path with a Vicious Cycle: A Systematic Review of Energy Efficient Software Tactics.
+A Systematic Review of Energy Efficient Software Tactics.
 SEIS - Software Engineering in Society.

 It contains all the material required for replicating the study, including: